wienerr/Piklist-Documentation/content/tutorials/terms/display-taxonomies-radio-checkboxes-select-list.md

 Using Piklist you can easily display your Taxonomies as Radio, Checkboxes or a Select list (dropdowns).
 This simple tutorial will show you how.

-* Install Piklist
-* Decide if you are going to build your Piklist code as a plugin or in your theme.
-* With Piklist you can display fields as Metaboxes, on a Settings page or a Widget.
-Choose which one you want to use.

-Now we can get started and write some code!
+{{< show-tutorial-start-folders >}}

 In this example, we are going to pull the standard WordPress categories, this works for custom taxonomies as well.

 We’re are going to use the WordPress function `get_terms()`, to get our taxonomy values.
 This function stores data in an array, and with Piklist, parsing an array and displaying it as a Select List is really easy.
 As you can see from the [WordPress Codex page](http://codex.wordpress.org/Function_Reference/get_terms), this array stores all data in an Object, and then breaks them out.
 You have access to fields like `term_id`, `name`, `parent` etc.  We are going to assign each item in the select list to the `term_id`, but show the `name`.
 This is added to the Piklist parameter choices: